 - Strengthen our fundraising program

-- Strengthen our relationship with Manna as well as other key organizations providing the types of services Gaithersburg HELP provides
+- Strengthen our relationship with the Manna food bank program as well as other key organizations providing the types of services Gaithersburg HELP provides

-- Expand our participation in the various collaborative initiatives focusing on all dimensions of food security
+- Leverage our participation in the various collaborative initiatives focusing on all dimensions of food security to ensure that Gaithersburg HELP is included in key decision-making processes and benefits through information transfer